An asymptotic version of the prime power conjecture for perfect difference sets: Acknowledgments

 \section{Acknowledgments}

-The author thanks Ben Green and Kannan Soundararajan for helpful conversations and comments on earlier drafts of this paper.
+The author thanks Ben Green and Kannan Soundararajan for helpful conversations and comments on earlier drafts of this paper and the anonymous referee for many useful suggestions.
 The author is supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship Program under Grant No. DMS-1903038